Nick Jonas and Priyanka Chopra Welcome Baby Via Surrogate - E! Online

 "Family is a big part of my life," she exclusively told E!
 News.
 "It's always been a part of my dreams."

-Fast-forward to this January, when the actress told Vanity Fair that their plan was still just as big, telling the publication that "by God's grace, when it happens, it happens."
+Fast-forward to this January, when the actress told Vanity Fair that their plan was still just as big, telling the outlet that "by God's grace, when it happens, it happens."

+And perhaps, there may have been a small hint for the near future—since when asked by the publication if she and Nick would be alright with slowing down their thriving careers to raise a child, Priyanka noted that she's definitely on board.